Is the test shoot required?

 Two hours seems kind of long.

 It can be.
-I have definitely have had shots where a natural stopping point arrives and we agree to get together another day to complete the work
+That’s one of the reasons why I like to split the shoot up over two days.
+I have definitely have had shoots where a natural stopping point arrives and we agree to get together another day to complete the work

 Should parents accompany the senior on the shoot?